-- Name Clause: The name clause states the name of the company.
-Public companies are required to end their company name with the word ‘limited’, whereas private limited companies are required to end their name with the words Private Limited.
+The name clause in MOA states the name of the company.
+Public companies have to end their company name with the word ‘limited’, whereas private limited companies are required to end their name with the words Private Limited.
 (This does not apply to companies formed under section 8 of the Companies Act).

-- Registered office/Domicile clause: This clause specifies the location in which the company has been incorporated.
-Under this clause, one only has to specify the state in which the company has been incorporated, not its full address.
+This clause specifies the location in which the company carries out its activities.
+Under this clause, one only has to specify the state of the company, not its full address.
 Hence, it increases the importance of memorandum of association in company law.

-- Object clause: This clause is at the heart of what makes the memorandum of association so relevant.
+This clause is at the heart of what makes the memorandum of association so relevant.
 Hence, the object clause of Memorandum of Association specifies the objectives of the company and the other incidental objectives that the company can indulge in.
 Activities done beyond the scope of these objectives will be considered void.

-- Liability clause: This clause elaborates the liability of the members of the companies.
-Under this clause, the company has to specify if the liability of the members of this company is limited by shares, by guarantee, or if the liability is unlimited.
+This clause elaborates the liability of the members of the companies.
+Under the Liability clause, the company has to specify if the liability of the members of this company is limited by shares, by guarantee, or more.